Dezzmeister/csci3359-mp2/README.md

 This program documentation consists of the following sections:

-- How to Run
+1. How to Run
-- Architecture
+2. Architecture
-  - Client Flow
+  a) Client Flow
-  - Server Flow
+  b) Server Flow

 ##  How to Run